Menyanthes

 Menyanthes is a monotypic genus of flowering plants in the family Menyanthaceae containing the single species Menyanthes trifoliata.
 The North American form is often referred to as M. trifoliata var. minor Michx.
-It is known in English by the common names bogbean and buckbean.
+It is known in English by the common names bogbean, marsh trefoil and buckbean.

 Description

 Menyanthes trifoliata has a horizontal rhizome with alternate, trifoliate leaves.
 The inflorescence is an erect raceme of white flowers.
+The buds are rose-pink in color.
+The flowers when fully open look like "white stars" and the petals are fringed with white whiskers.

 The species occurs in fens and bogs in Asia, Europe, and North America.
 In eastern North America, it is considered to be a diagnostic fen species.
 It sometimes creates big quagmires with its thick roots.

 Taxonomy

-The name Menyanthes comes from the Greek words menyein, meaning "disclosing", and anthos, meaning "flower", in reference to the sequential opening of flowers on the inflorescence.
+The name Menyanthes comes from Greek menyein 'disclosing' and anthos 'flower' in reference to the sequential opening of flowers on the inflorescence.

 Fossil record

 One fossil seed of Menyanthes trifoliata has been extracted from borehole samples of the Middle Miocene fresh water deposits in Nowy Sacz Basin, West Carpathians, Poland.